gautamnitin/sqssampleproject/README.md

 - Swagger UI: provided by springdoc-openapi

 ## How to run unit tests
-The unit tests disable SQS at context startup, so they do not require AWS credentials or LocalStack.
+Unit tests are configured to use an in‑memory H2 database and to disable SQS at startup.
+No external services are required for tests.

 PowerShell (Windows):